-The inclination of the ecliptic plane to the horizon at Seattle varies between 65° (sunrise at the autumn equinox) and 18° (sunrise at the spring equinox).
-On July 3, the ecliptic is inclined at 41° to the eastern dawn horizon, as shown by the yellow line in the planetarium view above, meaning that on this occasion the Moon is very favourably placed for viewing from Seattle.
+The inclination of the ecliptic plane to the horizon at Ashburn varies between 74° (sunrise at the autumn equinox) and 27° (sunrise at the spring equinox).
+On July 3, the ecliptic is inclined at 51° to the eastern dawn horizon.

 At the moment it reaches last quarter, the Moon's distance from the Earth will be 394,000 km.
-Its exact position will be as follows:
+Its celestial coordinates will be as follows:

 |Object||Right Ascension||Declination||Constellation||Angular Size|